 Some of the criteria you might apply are:

 Next, conduct a search

-This page has lists of links to a number of OER repositories divided into those which are an index of textbooks and those which offer multimedia course content, as below.
+This page has lists of links to a number of OER repositories divided into those which are an index of textbooks and those which offer multimedia course content.